merneo/arch-linux/modules/webcam.md

 # Module: Laptop Webcam Configuration

-**Purpose:** Configure built-in webcam for laptops
+**Purpose:** Configure built-in webcam for laptops.
+Most modern webcams are compatible with the **UVC (USB Video Class) driver**, which is part of the Linux kernel, providing plug-and-play functionality.
+This module guides you through verifying detection, installing necessary utilities, and basic configuration.

 **Prerequisites:**
 - Inside chroot environment (module `chroot.md`) OR after first boot
 - Laptop hardware (not desktop)
-- Webcam hardware present
+- Webcam hardware present (or uncertain if present)

 **Time:** 2-5 minutes